SUV driver in parade crash may have been fleeing a crime - NewsBreak

 Two law enforcement officials, speaking on condition of anonymity because they were not authorized the discuss the matter publicly, identified the person as 39-year-old Darrell Brooks.

-Online court records showed a person named Darrell Brooks Jr., with a birthdate making him 39, has two open criminal cases in Milwaukee County.
-In one case filed Nov.
-5, he is charged with resisting or obstructing an officer, second-degree recklessly endangering safety, disorderly conduct, bail jumping and battery.
-Records show $1,000 cash bond was posted Nov.
-19. Records show $1,000 bond was posted on Friday.
+Online court records showed a person named Darrell Brooks, with a birthdate making him 39, has two open criminal cases in Milwaukee County.
+In one case, filed Nov.
+5, he is charged with resisting or obstructing an officer, reckless homicide, disorderly conduct, bail jumping and battery.
+Records show $1,000 bond was posted on Friday.

 In the other case, filed in July 2020, Brooks is charged with reckless endangering and illegal possession of a firearm.

-Note: This story has been corrected to show that Brooks’ bail in a previous case was $1,000, not $500.